Cranes, Colors, and Cabernet Festival

 The month of October is prime time for autumn foliage color in the Irish Hills, and with 755 acres of gardens, arboretum, and natural areas, Hidden Lake Gardens is the prime location to view fall colors of yellow, orange, red, and russet.
 We are open every day in October from 9 a.m. to 7 p.m.
 With six miles of paved driving roads and over 10 miles of hiking trails, there are ample opportunities for visitors to experience the beauty of autumn either by walking, hiking, jogging, driving, or bicycling.

-On each Saturday in October, The Exploration Station will be open from 1 to 3 p.m. and will take a closer look at Autumn Leaves.
+On each Saturday in October, The Exploration Station will be open to take a closer look at Autumn Leaves.

-The A-Z Nature Preschool Class takes place on Saturday, October 17, at 10:30 a.m.
-Children ages 3-7 will explore the natural world of leaves through songs and crafts.
+The A-Z Nature Preschool Class allows children ages 3-7 to explore the natural world of leaves through songs and crafts.

 Please call 517-431-2060 for more information and to register for classes and tours.